adavarski/postgres-ha/README.md

 Patroni is a cluster manager used to customize and automate deployment and maintenance of PostgreSQL HA (High Availability) clusters.
 It uses distributed configuration stores like etcd, Consul, ZooKeeper or Kubernetes for maximum accessibility.

+etcd is a distributed reliable key-value store for the most critical data of a distributed system. etcd is written in Go and uses the Raft consensus algorithm to manage a highly-available replicated log.
+It is used by Patroni to store information about the status of the cluster and PostgreSQL configuration parameters.

 ### Architecture overview:

 Etcd three node cluster (DCS:Distributed Consensus Store):